gourishchouhan/Ecommerce-Follow-Along/README.md

   - **Tailwind CSS Configuration**: Configured Tailwind CSS for styling.
   - **Login Page**: Designed and developed a functional, styled login page.

+## Milestone 3: Backend Setup
+  - Organized backend folders into a structured format.
+  - Configured an Express server.
+  - Connected the server to MongoDB using Mongoose.
+  - Implemented basic error handling for better debugging.